 This part describes how to use Content Server's Dash interface.
-It explores the basics of the navigation and interaction with the Dash interface, explains tasks common to working with all asset types, and goes on to describe specific tasks and processes that you as a content provider will need to accomplish when working with Content Server.
+It explores the basics of navigating and interacting with the Dash interface, explains tasks common to working with all asset types, and goes on to describe specific tasks and processes that you as a content provider will need to accomplish when working with Content Server.